 – Visit the art galleries and souvenir shops along the Bridgeway Promenade.

-– Consider taking the 30 minute ride on the Sausalito Ferry back to to San Francisco.
+– Consider taking the 30-minute ride on the Sausalito Ferry back to San Francisco.
 Take note that the last ferry is before 5pm.

-How to get there to Sausalito from San Francisco
+How to get to Sausalito from San Francisco